Dosage of Toradol: An Introduction

 - Other medications you are taking.

-As always, do not adjust your Toradol dose unless your healthcare provider specifically instructs you to do so.
+As always, do not adjust your Toradol dose unless your healthcare provider specifically tells you to do so.

 Toradol Dosage for Acute Pain